mayichong/ReactDoc/README.md

-## These are all the notes I wrote down while learning React. document-friendly versions in repo.
+## These are all the notes I wrote down while learning React.
+Document-friendly versions are in repo.
 Feel free to share them.